saverymax/selective_indexing/README.md

 Once the program is installed run both of the following commands:
 ```
-BmCS --validation --no-journal-drop
+BmCS --validation
 ```
 and
 ```
-BmCS --test --no-journal-drop
+BmCS --test
 ```
-If --no-journal-drop is included, a set of assertions will be tested on the model's performance.
+If no options are included, a set of assertions will be tested on the model's performance.
 If the assertions are passed, you can be fairly confident that BmCS has been installed correctly and is ready for further use.
+If options such as journal-drop are included, no assertions will be run, but the system's performance can still be observed in the test results.

 Further functional testing can be performed using the pytest package.
 ```